davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

     Part 2: Designing a Consensus Algorithm
   </h1>
 </center>

+TODO you don’t understand a piece of code until you try to change it, and you don’t understand an algorithm until you try to design it.
+Best way to start is just start trying stuff, it probably won’t work but you’ll figure your way around the problem space as you go

 At this point our knowledge of consensus algorithms is rather textbook; let’s get more practical by inventing a working algorithm ourselves.
 In this section we’ll try out a few ideas, just to play around and get a feel for the problem space.
 The ideas we come up with in this section will be good, but incomplete.
 We’ll find ourselves repeatedly hitting a dead end.
 We won’t be able to get our designs in this section fully working until part 3, where we figure out what the dead end is and how to get around it.